AlxFrst/nextjs14-nextauth-prisma/README.md

 An example API route is provided to demonstrate the usage and structure:

 - `/src/api/example/route.ts`: This file contains a brief example of how to set up an API endpoint in the Next.js environment using the template structure.
+- `/src/app/about/page.tsx`: This file contains a brief example of how to set up a page in the Next.js environment using the template structure.
+- `/src/components/navbar.tsx`: This file contains a brief example of how to set up a component in the Next.js environment using the template structure.
+(Note: this component use Shadcn UI components)

-Explore this example to understand how to structure your API routes within this template.
+Explore this example to understand how to structure your pages, components, and API routes.

 ## Roadmap ✨